-The Nominating and Corporate Governance Committee did not meet in 2010.
+The Nominating and Corporate Governance Committee held one meeting in 2011.
 The Nominating and Corporate Governance Committee's charter can be found at http://ir.catalystpharma.com/governance.cfm.

 Risk Oversight

 Risk oversight is administered through the Board as a whole.
 The Board does not believe that risk management issues have an effect on the Company's leadership structure.
 The Board provides feedback to management at regularly held board meetings.
 The independent directors meet in executive session at each meeting of the Board of Directors and provide insight to our management on a variety of topics, including risk oversight.